mdrights/LiveSlak/README.txt

     * 'root' and 'live' user accounts are created,
     * an initial environment for the accounts is configured,
     * the desktop environment is pre-configured for first use,
-    * the liveslak scripts "makemod" and "iso2usb.sh" are copied to "/usr/local/sbin/" in the ISO for your convenience,
+    * the liveslak scripts "makemod", "iso2usb.sh" and "upslak.sh" are copied to "/usr/local/sbin/" in the ISO for your convenience,
     * if the Live system contains a huge kernel (all ISO variants except XFCE) then the "setup2hd" script and the Slackware installer files are copied to "/usr/local/sbin" and "/usr/share/liveslak" respectively,
     * slackpkg is configured,
     * a locate database is created,